 NMCOG maintains a regional Traffic Safety Program established to meet the following goals:

 Crash data from MassDOT and the Registry of Motor Vehicles (RMV) are used by NMCOG to locate and rank high crash intersections.
 The Equivalent Property Damage Only Method (EPDO) of ranking high crash locations is utilized, taking into account the total number of crashes at a location and the severity of each crash.
-This methodology is also currently used by MassDOT in its development of the Top 200 Crash Locations in Massachusetts.
+This methodology is also currently used by MassDOT in its development of their Top 200 Crash Locations Report for Massachusetts.

-This work is undertaken as a component of the State Highway Safety Improvement Program (HSIP) and Strategic Highway Safety Plan (SHSP) both of which are legislatively mandated through Moving Ahead for Progress in the 21st Century Act (MAP-21).
+This work is undertaken as a component of the State Highway Safety Improvement Program (HSIP) and Strategic Highway Safety Plan (SHSP) both of which are legislatively mandated through the Fixing Americas Surface Transportation (FAST) Act.